William-Ogilvie/NYC-taxi-data-analysis/README.md

 #### SHAP and Reduced Feature Set

 We then move on to compute SHAP values for the models and rank features by their mean absolute SHAP value.
 We use this to produce a smaller feature set by taking just the top 30 by mean absolute SHAP value (technically slightly more, as if one of the fourier features is in the top 30 we take all fourier features of the same period).
 In some cases this results in an over 13 fold decrease in the number of features for the model.
 We test whether the models perform as well on this reduced feature set using the same regime as in our modelling section.
 We find that the XGBoost and boosted linear regression models perform similarly, if not slightly better on the reduced feature set.
 However in the purely linear regression case there is a noticeable decrease in model performance on the reduced feature set particularly in the daily time series case.
 We choose to keep the reduced feature set for XGBoost and the boosted linear regression models, but keep the full feature set for the linear regressions.
 One of the interesting things worth noting is that the fourier features don't appear in the top 30 for several models, particularly for the linear regressions which is interesting as I had intitially expected them to be well suited to modelling seasonal patterns in the data.
-Below are some plots showing the models both on the full and reduced feature set and highliting their similar performance, as well as SHAP summary plot showing the top 30 features for one of the models:
+Below are some plots showing the models both on the full and reduced feature set, highlighting their similar performance.
+As well as a SHAP summary plot showing the top 30 features for one of the models:

 ![image](images/readme_forecast_reduced_daily_non_linear_11_30.svg)
-*Figure 15: 30 day forecast with the XGBoost model trained both on the full and reduced feature sets (reduced_daily_non_linear is trained on reduced feature set), plus naive baseline*
+*Figure 15: 30 day forecast with the XGBoost model trained both on the full and reduced feature sets (reduced_daily_non_linear is trained on the reduced feature set), plus naive baseline*

 ![image](images/readme_forecast_reduced_daily_linear_11_7.svg)
 *Figure 16: 7 day forecast with the linear regressions trained on both the full and reduced feature sets*

 ![image](images/readme_forecast_reduced_daily_hybrid_11_60.svg)
-*Figure 17: 60 day forecast with the boosted linear regresssions (hybrid models) trained on both the full and reduced feature sets*
+*Figure 17: 60 day forecast with the boosted linear regressions (hybrid models) trained on both the full and reduced feature sets*

 ![image](images/readme_forecast_reduced_hourly_non_linear_246_24.svg)
 *Figure 18: 24 hour forecast with the XGBoost model trained on both the full and reduced feature sets*